pagunsun/titanic/README.md

 titanic
 =======
-to predict suvivor rate on titanic project in Kaggle
+to predict suvivor rate on titanic project in Kaggle in R